rpdelaney/dumbpw/README.rst

 .. code-block :: console

-    $ dumbpw -h
+    $ dumbpw --help
-    Usage: dumbpw [OPTIONS]
+    Usage: dumbpw [OPTIONS] LENGTH

     Options:
+      --version                       Show the version and exit.
-    --length INTEGER RANGE  The length of the password.
-[1<=x<=512] --uppercase INTEGER     The minimum number of uppercase characters.
+      --min-uppercase INTEGER         The minimum number of uppercase characters.
-    --lowercase INTEGER     The minimum number of lowercase characters.
+      --min-lowercase INTEGER         The minimum number of lowercase characters.
-    --digits INTEGER        The minimum number of digit characters.
+      --min-digits INTEGER            The minimum number of digit characters.
-    --specials INTEGER      The minimum number of special characters.
+      --min-specials INTEGER          The minimum number of special characters.
       --blocklist TEXT                Characters that may not be in the password.
                                       [default: '";]
+      --allow-repeating / --reject-repeating
+                                      Allow or reject repeating characters in the password.  [default: reject-repeating]
       --help                          Show this message and exit.

 Known issues
 ------------